jenweber/ember-wasm/README.md

 # ember-wasm

-Proof of concept demo of loading up a wasm script.
+Proof of concept demo of loading up a wasm (Web Assembly) script in an Ember app.
 Does not represent best practice.

 Strategy:
 - Throw the wasm file in public